interseroh/demo-gwt-springboot/README.md

 [INFO] The code server is ready at http://localhost:9876/ ...
 ```
-Now you can go the given address and boomark the *Dev Mode On* through *drag and drop* into your bookmark menu.
+Now you can go to the given address and boomark the *Dev Mode On* through *drag and drop* into your bookmark menu.

 ![GWT SuperDev Mode](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/gwt-bookmarks.png)